wso2/docs-apk/en/docs/develop-and-deploy-api/token-issuers/token-issuers.md

     name: default
 ```

-2. Run the following command to add the JWT Issuer to APK.
+2. Run the following command to add the token Issuer to APK.

 ```
-kubectl apply -f new-jwt-issuer.yaml -n <namespace>
+kubectl apply -f new-token-issuer.yaml -n <namespace>
 ```